christopherattard/MoviesSystem/README.md

 4) Set Movies.Server project as the Startup project.

+5) Go to the Movies.Tests project and open the PreloadGrainStartupTaskTests.cs file.
+Update the MOVIES_PATH constant string to the path of the movies.json file.
-5) Run the Xunit unit tests found in Movies.Tests project.
+Run the Xunit unit tests found in this class.

 6) Build and run the solution.